 The forests of Balangir Division are situated within dry deciduous zone.
-Sals are found in a few blocks and in a compact area in the western part of Balangir Division.
+Sal occurs in almost pure crop in a few blocks and in a compact area in the western part of Balangir Division.
 Along Khariar border natural teak is found in pure form or as a mixture.
 The crop in general is a mixed one with preponderance of miscellaneous species.
 Bija the other economically important species is seen scattered though out the forest and constitutes a low proportion of the crop.
 The other principal species in the crop have rare prominence.
 Sal also occurs in parts of mixed forests but forms a small percentage of the stand.
 The miscellaneous inferior species constitute the bulk of the crop.